 Requesters are responsible for preparing and submitting the required technical and environmental documentation.
+A pre-application meeting between the requester and USACE can help identify information needs prior to a 408 request submittal (Section 408 Pre-app Meeting Guide).
 All proposed alterations must meet current USACE design and construction standards.
 Section 408 requests should come from the non-federal sponsor, and must include the following information (as applicable):

 - Statement of No Objection from the Non-Federal Sponsor

 - USACE Project and Alteration Description

 - Real Estate Requirements

 A Section 408 Process Guide has been prepared by USACE to assist requesters in preparing their 408 requests.